AMReX-Codes/amrex/_sources/Basics.rst.txt

       Print() << faceba[0] << "\n";  // ((0,0,0) (63,63,64) (0,0,1))
       Print() << nodeba[0] << "\n";  // ((0,0,0) (64,64,64) (1,1,1))

-As shown in the example above, BoxArray has an operator[] that returns a Box given an index.
+As shown in the example above, :cpp:`BoxArray` has an :cpp:`operator[]` that returns a :cpp:`Box` given an index.
 It should be emphasized that there is a difference between its behavior and the usual behavior of an subscript operator one might expect.
-The subscript operator in BoxArray returns by value instead of reference.
+The subscript operator in :cpp:`BoxArray` returns by **value instead of reference**.
 This means code like below is meaningless because it modifies a temporary return value.

+.. highlight:: c++

 ::

       ba[3].coarsen(2);  // DO NOT DO THIS!
 Doesn't do what one might expect.

-BoxArray has a number of member functions that allow the Boxes to be modified.
+:cpp:`BoxArray` has a number of member functions that allow the Boxes to be modified.
 For example,

+.. highlight:: c++

 ::